 DUNMORE, Pocahontas County

 Nestled among the giant spruce trees of the Monongahela National Forest less than ten miles from the Virginia line the Dunmore Community Center hosts Saturday night square dances on the first Saturday of the month, when the weather permits.
-Ellen & Eugene Ratcliffe and Tom Sharp call mountain circle square dances to the music of Juanita Fireball and the Continental Drifters.
-Dancing gets underway at 8pm, and refreshments are available.
+Ellen & Eugene Ratcliffe and Tom Sharp call mountain circle square dances to the music of Juanita Fireball and the Continental Drifters, and Mud Hole Control.
+Dancing gets underway at 8 p.m., and refreshments are available.
 Admission is $4, and free for students.
-A music jamboree is held every 3rd Saturday hosted by the Dunmore Community Center is located at 215 Dunmore Road, off of Route 92 and 28.
+The Dunmore Community Center is located at 215 Dunmore Road, off of Route 92 and 28.
 Dances are slated for January 11, February 8, March 14, August 15, November 14.

 FRANKLIN, Pendleton County